mate-academy/layout_html-form/checklist.md

 input could be activated by clicking on the corresponding label.

-8. [FUNCTIONAL] - Check the textarea behaviour - when you click on the textarea, the coursor should appear on the beginning of the input.
+8. [FUNCTIONAL] - Check the textarea behaviour - when you click on the textarea, the cursor should appear on the beginning of the input.

 9. [TESTS] - Remember, you need to add a certain distance BETWEEN inputs and BETWEEN blocks with inputs.
 It means that, for example, the last input in